chrismetcalf/GOC-API-Stnd-new-structure/README.md

 | /dogs/1234  | Error           | Show Bogart    | update Bogart    | Delete Bogart    |
 | /dogs/4321  | Error           | Show Shreddies | update Shreddies | Delete Shreddies |

+{>> For POST to the root resource, you state "Create new dogs".
+Does that mean that to create a single dog you need to pass a "set of one dog object", or will you also accept a single dog object?
+Basically, `POST /dogs [{ "name" : "Maggie" }]` vs `POSTS /dogs { "name" : "Maggie" }`.<<}

 HTTP Methods are described by W3C RFC2616 Sections 9.3, 9.4, 9.6 and 9.7 (http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html)

 ### 1.3 Output